Covid Death, Hospitalization Records Shattered in LA County

 South of LA in Orange County, mobile hospitals will be established due to the current surge in new cases.
 Roughly 1,300 people are hospitalized in Orange County and nearly 300 are in the ICU.

 To the east, Riverside County has no available ICU beds, according to a county spokesperson.
-Over 180 ICU beds in the Inland Empire county are occupied, with 930 people hospitalized.
+Some 980 people have been hospitalized and 180 ICU beds in the Inland Empire county are occupied.

 Despite the rollout of some of the nation’s first Covid-19 vaccines given to health care workers this week, the worst seems to be just around the corner.